side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2010/2010-02-18-spotlight-on-visfleet.md

 ---
 :layout: post
-:title: 'Spotlight on: VisFleet'
+:title: "Spotlight on: VisFleet"
 :nodeid: 198
 :created: 1266506100
 :tags:
   - general
   - feedback
   - interview
 :author: rtyler
 ---

 For this week's user spotlight, I'm talking to Rasheed Abdul-Aziz of VisFleet Ltd. out of New Zealand.
-This being our second "spotlight" on a particular company, the format can still be considered *beta*; if you have any additional questions for Rasheed, feel free to ask them in the comments and I'll try to get Rasheed to answer.
+This being our second "spotlight" on a particular company, the format can still be considered _beta_; if you have any additional questions for Rasheed, feel free to ask them in the comments and I'll try to get Rasheed to answer.

 Similar to the spotlight on ITA Software from last week, VisFleet builds business software helping their customers operate their businesses more effectively through web applications in tandem with mobile applications.
 While I could endlessly discuss the power and flexibility of Hudson, particularly for building web software, I'll let Rasheed do the majority of the talking, so let's get to it.

 <!--break-->
 <table border="0">
 <tr><td align="center">